 The remaining three digits tell you the day of the year.
 June 19 is represented as 169.

-Use our MRE date code convertor to quickly check the dates on your MREs
+Use our MRE date code converter to check the dates on your MREs quickly

-Once you know the manufacture date, you’ll have a reasonable idea of whether your food is still good to eat.
+Once you know the manufacture date, you’ll have a reasonable idea of whether your food is still good.

 How Long do MREs last?

-If you don’t know what conditions your MREs have been stored in, then the manufacture date may not be that helpful.
-Equally, just because an MRE is a few months past the three-year mark doesn’t mean it’s not safe to eat.
+If you don’t know what conditions your MREs have been stored in, the manufacture date may not be helpful.
+Equally, just because an MRE is a few months past the three-year mark doesn’t mean it’s unsafe to eat.

 Some further detective work might be needed…